jstyle5/Jaewhee-Test-Docs/docs/troubleshooting.md

 ## Voice Call / Video Call issues
 ### Group call may not be available in the following situation:
-1. If KakaoTalk version that does not support group call is used(v5.1.0 or above is required).
+1. If the KakaoTalk version that does not support group call is used(v5.1.0 or above is required).
 2. The quality of the Group call connection may be low if network status or your or your friend's device is in poor condition.
 <br />
 <br />